etruel/wpematico/readme.txt

 == Changelog ==

+= 2.5.2.6 May 07, 2020 =

+* Improved Youtube campaign types by use [embed] WP shortcode or Youtube shared iframe.
+* Added size with and height for inserted youtube videos.

 = 2.5.2.5 May 07, 2020 =

 * Added new free feature.
 We made WPeMatico compatible to work with Featured Image from URL plugin by Marcel Jacques Machado.
 (Thanks for the excellent plugin!)